Residents pay for water as a separate uniform charge as a targeted rate. Businesses are metered and pay on a cubic metre basis.

 - Lifestyle blocks.

-The property owner is responsible for the costs of installation, maintenance and testing of the backflow preventer.
-The cost of installation will vary, depending on the:
+The property owner is responsible for the installation costs.
+This will vary, depending on the:

 - Degree of protection required (risk level).